Towards Human-Guided, Data-Centric LLM Co-Pilots: CliMB-DC: An LLM Co-Pilot from a Data-Centric Perspective

 where \begin{itemize} \item[1.] \textbf{State Observation (SO)}: $P(\mathcal{O}^{(t)}|\mathcal{S}^{(t-1)})$ denotes the state observation stage, where the coordinator analyzes the project state, focusing primarily on the last state $\mathcal{S}^{(t-1)}$.
 And it will gather expert human feedback $\Gamma^{(t)}$ from history interactions.
 Therefore, $P(\mathcal{O}^{(t)}|\mathcal{S}^{(t)})$ can be formulated as:

-where $\Gamma^{(t)}$ denotes the expert human feedback for current state.
-To inform its decision, the coordinator extracts information about the project state such as evaluating experiment outcomes, data quality metrics and expert feedback received, together denoted as $\mathcal{O}^{(t)}$. \item[2.] \textbf{Backtracking Assessment (BA)}: Based on the analysis, the coordinator determines if previous decisions need revision or updating.
-If the project is not progressing satisfactorily (e.g., due to data quality issues or expert feedback indicating problems), the coordinator identifies a backtracking point $k < t-1$ and restores the project state to $\mathcal{S}^{(k)}$ (i.e. backtrack step), which is denoted by $P(\mathcal{\beta}^{(t)}|\mathcal{O}^{(t)})$. \item[3.] \textbf{$M$-Step Lookahead Planning (LP):} The coordinator evaluates the current plan, focusing specifically on the next $M$ episodes ${e_{t}, …, e_{t+M-1}}$ within the plan $\mathcal{P}^{(t)}$.
+where $\Gamma_t$ denotes the expert feedback at time $t$ and the summation is a marginalization over all possible feedback signals.
+To inform its decision, the coordinator extracts information about the project state such as evaluating experiment outcomes, data quality metrics and expert feedback received, together denoted as $\mathcal{O}^{(t)}$.
+In practice, we observe a single realized feedback message from the user at each step; the marginalized form is included to make the underlying probabilistic dependencies explicit.

+\item[2.] \textbf{Backtracking Assessment (BA)}: Based on the analysis, the coordinator determines if previous decisions need revision or updating.
+If the project is not progressing satisfactorily (e.g., due to data quality issues or expert feedback indicating problems), the coordinator identifies a backtracking point $k < t-1$ and restores the project state to $\mathcal{S}^{(k)}$ (i.e. backtrack step), which is denoted by $P(\mathcal{\beta}^{(t)}|\mathcal{O}^{(t)})$.

+\item[3.] \textbf{$M$-Step Lookahead Planning (LP):} The coordinator evaluates the current plan, focusing specifically on the next $M$ episodes ${e_{t}, …, e_{t+M-1}}$ within the plan $\mathcal{P}^{(t)}$.
 For each episode $e_i$, the coordinator assesses two key aspects: (i) Necessity and (ii) Appropriateness.
 Leveraging the history and user interactions (expert feedback) stored in $\mathcal{O}^{(t)}$, the coordinator refines the plan by excluding episodes considered unnecessary or inappropriate and incorporating new ones as needed.
 This process ensures the updated plan $\mathcal{P}^{(t)}$ remains aligned with the user’s objectives.
-Specifically, this can involve the following types of updates: \begin{itemize} \item Reordering episodes to better handle dependencies; \item Removing unnecessary episodes; \item Adding new episodes to address identified gaps; \item Modifying episode parameters based on expert input. \end{itemize} \end{itemize} The coordinator then issues this updated plan to the worker agent to execute at the next iteration.
-When the Worker agent completes an episode, control returns to the Coordinator for the next iteration of plan analysis and refinement.
+Specifically, this can involve the following types of updates: \begin{itemize} \itemsep 0em \item Reordering episodes to better handle dependencies; \item Removing unnecessary episodes; \item Adding new episodes to address identified gaps; \item Modifying episode parameters based on expert input. \end{itemize} The coordinator then issues this updated plan to the worker agent to execute at the next iteration.
+When the Worker agent completes an episode, control returns to the Coordinator for the next iteration of plan analysis and refinement. \end{itemize}

 \begin{example}[Demonstration of the reasoning process.]
 Let us consider the case of a dataset with missingness and how the reasoning process works.
 As shown in Figure~\ref{fig:example-missingness}, after loading the dataset, the co-pilot detects the missingness issue and initially plans to address it using the DropNA function, which removes all rows with missing values, resulting in the state $\mathcal{S}^{(2)}$.
 However, the State Observation (SO) module identifies a new problem: the reduced dataset size falls below 50, which is insufficient for subsequent processing and difficult to remedy.
 In response, the Backtracking Assessment (BA) module is triggered, rolling the state back to $\mathcal{S}^{(1)}$.